ManojAle/LLM_Benchmark/README.md

 | Artigenz_Coder |                       9.12    |
 | NXCode         |                      12.10    |

-CodeGwen: Achieved a performance improvement of 12.28% over the initial execution time.
+**CodeGwen**: Achieved a performance improvement of 12.28% over the initial execution time.
 When compared to human-optimized code, it showed a minor additional improvement of 0.20%.
-Artigenz Coder: Improved by 9.12% over the initial execution time.
+**Artigenz Coder**: Improved by 9.12% over the initial execution time.
 However, it was slightly less effective than human optimization, showing a decrease of -3.39%.
-NXCode: Improved performance by 12.10% over the initial execution time, equaling the human-optimized code with no additional improvement.
+**NXCode**: Improved performance by 12.10% over the initial execution time, equaling the human-optimized code with no additional improvement.